Are you looking for a new job? This page contains a list of specialist pharmacist sites, locum sites and more general job sites.

-Graduates can also have a look at the ABPI member list for further details of pharmaceutical industry organisations.
+Graduates can have a look at the ABPI member list for further details of pharmaceutical industry organisations.

 There are numerous career opportunities in the pharmaceutical industry, ranging from technical scientific jobs to commercial roles in sales and marketing.
-For further information on the wide range of opportunities within pharmaceutical industry, see the ABPI website.
+For further information on the wide range of opportunities within the pharmaceutical industry, see the ABPI website.

 Below we have an in depth look as just a few of the opportunities available via industry.